REPORTING AND RESOLUTION FRAMEWORK2022-12-20T13:33:47-05:00

 • For all other cases, the flow chart below applies.

-THE CANADIAN SPORTS HELPLINE
+THE ABUSE-FREE SPORT HELPLINE

 The helpline will provide you with advice, guidance and resources on how to proceed/intervene appropriately in the circumstances.